-As the name suggests, the Red Terror was a Bolshevik-instigated campaign of intimidation, arrests, violence and executions.
-It unfolded in the second half of 1918, as the new regime struggled to eliminate opposition and threats to its own power, in the face of a looming civil war.
+The Red Terror was a Bolshevik-led campaign of intimidation, arrests, violence and executions.
+It unfolded in the second half of 1918 as the new regime struggled to eliminate opposition and threats to its own power, in the face of a looming civil war.
 This wave of state-sanctioned political violence was overseen by the fanatical CHEKA leader, Felix Dzerzhinsky, and carried out mainly by his agents.
 They targeted any individual or group deemed to be a threat to Bolshevik rule or policies, including tsarists, liberals, non-Bolshevik socialists, members of the clergy and kulaks (affluent peasants).
 Under the auspices of the Terror the size of the CHEKA, the much-feared Bolshevik secret police, increased exponentially.
 The true impact of the Red Terror is difficult to quantify.
 According to official Bolshevik figures, the CHEKA carried out almost 8,500 summary executions in the first year of the Terror, while ten times that number were arrested, interrogated, detained, tried or sent to prisons and labour camps.
-However the true numbers of extra-legal killings carried out during the Terror were undoubtedly much higher, possibly approaching six figures.
+The true numbers of extra-legal killings carried out during the Terror were undoubtedly much higher, possibly approaching six figures.

 Historians have long speculated about the origins and indeed the starting point of the Bolshevik terror.
-Most place the start of the Terror in the summer of 1918, when opposition to Lenin’s regime had increased to the point where another revolution seemed likely.
+Most believe the Red Terror began in the summer of 1918, a time when opposition to Lenin’s regime had increased to the point where another revolution was expected.
 This growing anti-Bolshevik sentiment had many parents.
 As it had been in October 1917, support for the Bolsheviks was concentrated in the industrial areas of major cities; beyond those places their support was limited.
 The closure of the democratically elected Constituent Assembly (January 1918); the suppression of other political parties in the weeks thereafter; the surrender of massive amounts of Russian citizens and territory at Brest-Litovsk (March 1918); the revolt of the Czech Legion (May 1918); and the introduction of war communism (June 1918) all added to public concern about the direction of the new regime.
 Opposition peaked in July 1918, when the Bolsheviks suppressed a spontaneous Left SR uprising in Moscow and other cities, breaking with their only political ally.
-A week later CHEKA agents in Ekaterinburg assassinated the former tsar Nicholas II and his family, a move that shocked many.
+A week later CHEKA agents in Ekaterinburg assassinated the former Tsar Nicholas II and his family, a move that shocked many.

 August 1918 was a critical month in the formalisation and expansion of the Terror.
 Infuriated by the formation of White brigades and peasant opposition to grain requisitioning, Lenin called for a “ruthless mass terror” and a “merciless smashing” of counter-revolutionary activity.
 On August 9th he issued his famous ‘hanging order‘, instructing communists in Penza to execute 100 dissident peasants as a public deterrent.
 On August 17th Petrograd CHEKA leader Moisei Uritsky was assassinated by a young cadet officer called Kanegeiser, in retaliation for the CHEKA’s execution of one of Kanegeiser’s own friends.
 A fortnight later, while Lenin was visiting a factory in Moscow, a young woman named Fanya Kaplan stepped forward from the crowd and shot the Bolshevik leader in the chest and shoulder.
 Lenin survived this assassination attempt, though his life hung in the balance for a short time.
 Kaplan was arrested, interrogated and tortured by the Cheka before being shot.
 Kaplan’s motives were revealed in a letter written after the event: “I do not think I succeeded in killing him.
 If I regret anything, it is only that.
 He is a traitor to the Revolution.
 I lay the responsibility for the treacherous peace with Germany and the dissolution of the Constituent Assembly at his feet.”